float3/float3.github.io/content/blog/veganism.md

 If you think horses, dogs and cats deserve to live happy lives, but pigs and cows can be killed then I truly don't understand you.
 A rule like "Eating animals is allowed, except dogs and cats" is not a direct contradiction.
 It is just a patchwork rule that needs a reason.
 If the reason is "I feel closer to dogs," that describes a fact about you but does not by itself justify different treatment, unless you claim that empathy strength is the correct moral criterion.
 If you do not endorse empathy strength as decisive, your practice and your stated values are inconsistent.
-I strongly belief that empathy strength is morally worthless.
+I strongly believe that empathy strength is morally worthless.

 ### torturing sheep and eating sheep is not the same thing